 If you are following along my “How to Homeschool” series, you just went through a discernment process of deciding whether or not homeschooling is right for your family.
-The next step in getting started with homeschooling is to find your why.
+The next step in getting started with homeschooling is to establish a mission statement.
 This step is often skipped, but it is a helpful and it may get you through tough times ahead.
-So lets find your homeschool why.
+So lets find your homeschool “why.“

 If you are new here, welcome!
 I’m a homeschool, homebirth, homemade mom of 5 boys.
 Check out my about page to meet me and my family.